Astroworld (album): Release and promotion

 In May 2017, Scott uploaded three songs to SoundCloud—"A Man", "Green and Purple" featuring Playboi Carti, and "Butterfly Effect".
-"Butterfly Effect" was released on May 15, 2017, for streaming and digital download as the album's lead single.
-It peaked at number 50 on the US Billboard Hot 100.
-The single, "Watch" featuring Kanye West and Lil Uzi Vert, was released on May 4, 2018.
-The song peaked at number 16 on the Billboard Hot 100.
+The latter song was also released on music streaming services as a single.
+The single "Watch" featuring Lil Uzi Vert and Kanye West, was released on May 4, 2018.
+The song peaked at number 16 on the US Billboard Hot 100.

 On July 27, 2018, a giant sculpture of Scott's head appeared on top of an Amoeba Music store in Los Angeles.
 Multiple copies of the sculpture appeared in various other locations, including Scott's hometown of Houston, Texas.
 After significant internet speculation, the release date for Astroworld was announced on July 30, 2018, through social media, alongside an album trailer, which featured the track "Stargazing".

 The release was followed by an episode of Wav Radio on Beats 1 with Chase B. Three songs were premiered that did not make the final track listing: "Houdini" featuring Playboi Carti, "Zoom" featuring Gunna, and "Part Time".
 A music video for the song "Stop Trying to Be God" was released on August 6, 2018, directed by Dave Meyers.
 Scott performed a medley of three songs at the 2018 MTV Video Music Awards.

+Singles

+"Butterfly Effect" was released on May 15, 2017, for streaming and digital download as the album's lead single.
+It peaked at number 50 on the Billboard Hot 100.

 "Sicko Mode" was sent to rhythmic and urban contemporary radio on August 21, 2018, as the album's second single.
+The song features guest vocals from Canadian rapper Drake and additional vocals from American rappers Swae Lee and Big Hawk.
 It peaked at number one on the Billboard Hot 100.

 "Yosemite" was sent to urban contemporary radio on November 20, 2018, as the album's third single.
+The song features guest vocals from fellow American rapper Gunna and Canadian rapper Nav.
+It peaked at number 25 on the Billboard Hot 100.

 The album's fourth single, "Wake Up", was sent to rhythmic contemporary radio on March 26, 2019.
+The song features guest vocals from Canadian singer-songwriter the Weeknd.
+It peaked at number 30 on the Billboard Hot 100.